AndrewLawrence/dCVnet/README.md

 ### Footnotes

 <a name="fn1">^1^</a> regularised-models/dCVnet can be useful for inference,
-but this their main purpose, and the time-consuming double cross-validation step is less important.
+but this is not really their main purpose, and the time-consuming outer cross-validation loop is not very important for inference.

 <a name="fn2">^2^</a> Where *p*/*n* > 1, the standard least-squares regression
 solutions are not defined and generalised models will have convergence problems.